 Indica is best for activities including;

-THC, or tetrahydrocannabinol, is the most well-known chemical in cannabis.
-Known for its psychoactive chemicals, THC produces some effects.
+THC, or tetrahydrocannabinol, is the most well-known chemical in Cannabis.
+Known for its psychoactive chemicals, THC produces some psychological and physical effects.
 Depending on the strain of what you are smoking, it will impact the difference high you experience and your ability to function on these different highs.

 THC is the most common form of cannabinoid (a chemical component of the cannabis plant) and many times; your bud tenders might talk about different percentages of THC in a specific strain.
 Strains above 20% THC content can be considered pretty strong in accomplishing their desired results.

 The technical name of CBD is Cannabidiol.
 CBD is a very popular formation of cannabis that offers a variety of therapeutic purposes.
-Many times it is used for the treatment of specific illnesses, but it can also often be used for recreational users to deliver a very calming and enjoyable body high.
-Unlike THC, CBD does not lend to a feeling of being “stoned” a popular term for cannabis users.
+Many times it is used for the treatment of specific illnesses, It can also often be used to deliver a very calming and enjoyable body high.
+Unlike THC, CBD does not lend to a feeling of being “stoned”, a popular term for cannabis users.

-Concentrates are made of butane hash oil to produce an extremely STONEent version of cannabis.
-Concentrates are made by dissolving marijuana into a solvent, thus creating the term concentrate.
-Concentrates have a very high level of THC in small amounts, making them strong alternatives to flower.
+Concentrates are made of butane hash oil to produce an extremely potent version of cannabis.
+Cannabis concentrates are made by dissolving marijuana into a solvent, thus creating the term concentrate.
+Cannabis concentrates have a very high level of THC in small amounts, making them strong alternatives to flower.
 Concentrate also are called many things depending on how they are consumed.
 Due to the flexibility of what you are consuming, the name of concentrates can change.

-Edibles are of note because they are sometimes considered an entirely different high.
+Recreational Edibles are of note because they are sometimes considered an entirely different high.
 Everything from the strain used to the mode of consumption can deeply impact the high delivered by edibles.
 It is always important when using edibles that you take it slow.
-Most edibles should not be consumed in mass amounts, and it can take two hours or more before you feel their effect.
+Most edibles should not be consumed in mass amounts, and it can take one to two hours before you feel their effect.